-JUST CLICK ON THIS LINK AND FIND OUT HOW WE CAN.
+JUST CLICK ON THIS LINK AND FIND OUT HOW WE CAN INTERACT MORE.

 HELP US AND DO AN AWESOME GOOD DEED

-Thanks to all of you who keep listening to our weirdness on the DOGS ARE SMARTER THAN PEOPLE podcast as we talk about random thoughts, writing advice and life tips.
-We’re sorry we laugh so much… sort of.
 Please share it and subscribe if you can.
 Please rate and like us if you are feeling kind, because it matters somehow.
 There’s a new episode every Tuesday!

-Thanks so much for being one of the 255,000 downloads if you’ve given us a listen!
+Thanks so much for being one of the 261,000 downloads if you’ve given us a listen!

 And one of our newest DOGS ARE SMARTER THAN PEOPLE episode is about fear setting and how being swallowed by a whale is bad ass.